-Even though Dubrovnik has become one of the World’s most luxurious IN places, there are still plenty of cheap (or even free) things to do in Dubrovnik.
+Even though Dubrovnik has become one of the World’s most luxurious IN places, there is still plenty of cheap (or even free) things to do in Dubrovnik.
 You don’t need to own a yacht or spend a fortune to have a good time in Dubrovnik.
 Thanks to the amazing weather, a clean blue sea, our rich culture and historical heritage we have so much to offer even if you’re on a strict budget.

 This city is a one-town tourist industry on its own, with endless things to do all the year round.
 As stunning as the clear blue sea around it, the former center of the independent Republic of Ragusa invites superlatives and attracts the lion’s share of Croatia’s visitors.
 Read on for our insider’s guide to the best things to do in Dubrovnik.

 Top 10 budget and free things to do in Dubrovnik!

 1. Dubrovnik city walls.
 Ask anyone what should be the first thing to do while here and this will definitely be the first thing they say.
 Yep, it can get pretty crowded but it’s popular for a good reason.
 You will need at least an hour to walk almost 2 KM loop.
 Charge your cameras because the view is absolutely breathtaking.
 Some local’s advice?
 Go early to avoid the crowds and hot temperatures.
 Also, don’t forget your water bottles!
 Admission for individuals is 120 kn.

 2. Walk, walk, walk!
 This one is 100% free.
 Explore the old city, its numerous little streets and secret places.
 What’s a better way to get to know a new place than to get lost in it?
 Ditch your tour group for a day and explore Dubrovnik by yourself.
 You will be surprised what you can find without a tour guide and a busy activities schedule.
 When you get tired, sit down on the warm stone, relax and enjoy the view.
 We are sure you will find something interesting to watch no matter where you find yourself.